AcheronProject/AlexandriaLibrary/README.md

 - [**Acheron Setup**](https://github.com/AcheronProject/AcheronSetup): makefiles and bash scripts to automate some of the work needed to use and maintain a project based on the Acheron Library
 - [**LT2PY**](https://github.com/Gondolindrim/lt2py): Python tool that converts data plots taken from LTSpice into Python plots, allowing to manipulate and edit the plots

-## Documentation
+## Showing support

-See [the AcheronDocs page](http://acheronproject.com/alexandria/introduction.html) for the Alexandria Library documentation.
+Designs using the Alexandria Library into their composition can show support through the KiCAD footprints in the ``./alexandria_kicad_logos'' repository.

 ## Licensing